How to Remove Damp Smells from your House

 You first locate where the damp smell is coming from.
 Once you have located the source, try to remove it if it is possible since it can be a piece of fabric that has fallen on the floorboards and it contains moulds.
 Clean the affected area with clean water and bleach.
 Don’t forget to open all the windows, cupboards and, closets to let in cool fresh air, at times all it takes to remove the musty smell is a clean circulation of air.

-Lemon is a natural remedy that gives fresh air.
+Lemon is a natural dampness remover that gives fresh air.
 You can boil the peels of lemon and use the lemon water to give the lemony fragrance around the house by placing the water where the musty smell is located.
 You can use a fan can circulate the air or else you can use a sprayer to spray around the house.

 Placing a plate or a box filled with baking powder in the places affected it helps to absorb the foul smell of moulds.
 Place the box for 24 hours.
 This process should be repeated after several months.
 A cat litter is also used to remove the bad smell, place the cat litter where you store old clothes and furniture or in the attics and let it stay there for at least two weeks before replacing it again.